Just-Natsuki-Team/NatsukiModDev/README.md

 *Use these instructions if you have a RELEASE version of JN you are updating to a later version.*

 1. **Back up your persistent**: instructions on how to do so may be found [here](https://github.com/
 2. Download the release files: go to https://github.com/Just-Natsuki-Team/NatsukiModDev, then select the most recent release under _Releases_.
+Select the ZIP file starting with `jn` (I.E `jn-1.0.0.zip`).
 3. Extract/unzip the new release files.
 4. From the release files, copy the `game` folder contents (all of it) into the `game` folder of your JN installation.
 If asked to replace files, select _Yes_.
 5. From the release files, copy the `lib` folder contents (all of it) into the `lib` folder of your JN installation.
 If asked to replace files, select _Yes_.